peremartra/Large-Language-Model-Notebooks-Course/README.md

-# Large Language Models Course: Hands on learnign building projects.
+# Large Language Models Course: Learn Building LLM Projects.
 I'm currently developing a course on Large Language Models (LLMs) and their applications.
 This repository will house all the notebooks utilized throughout the course.

 The course provides a hands-on experience using models from OpenAI and the Hugging Face library.
 We are going to see and use a lot of tools and practice with small projects that will grow as we can apply the new knowledge"